jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-with a vulnerability in the Windows implementation of Kerberos to take over systems in a different forest (from a compromised trusted forest), demonstrated as a proof\-of\- concept as a part of the talk.In June 2021, aschmitz published Testing Two\-FactorAuthentication, in which they provided a whirlwind tour of common 2FA mechanisms, as well as detailed information on performing effective security testing against those systems.In July 2021, Liam Glanfield published Technical Advisory Sunhillo SureLine Unauthenticated OS Command Injection (CVE\-2021\-36380\), in which he shared his discovery that the Sunhillo SureLine application contained an unauthenticated operating system (OS) command injection vulnerability that allowed an attacker to execute arbitrary commands with root privileges.342021 NCC Group Annual Research ReportIn July 2021, Stephen Tomkinson published TechnicalAdvisory Arbitrary File Read in Dell Wyse Management
+with a vulnerability in the Windows implementation of Kerberos to take over systems in a different forest (from a compromised trusted forest), demonstrated as a proof\-of\- concept as a part of the talk.
+In June 2021, aschmitz published Testing Two\-Factor Authentication, in which they provided a whirlwind tour of common 2FA mechanisms, as well as detailed information on performing effective security testing against those systems.
+In July 2021, Liam Glanfield published Technical Advisory Sunhillo SureLine Unauthenticated OS Command Injection (CVE\-2021\-36380\), in which he shared his discovery that the Sunhillo SureLine application contained an unauthenticated operating system (OS) command injection vulnerability that allowed an attacker to execute arbitrary commands with root privileges.
+35
+2021 NCC Group Annual Research Report
-Suite (CVE\-2021\-21586, CVE\-2021\-21587\).
-This
-disclosed his finding that an attacker with physical access to Dells Wyse thin client and its network connection can exploit a Arbitrary File Read vulnerability to gain access to the management interface of the whole thin client estate.
+In July 2021, Stephen Tomkinson published Technical Advisory Arbitrary File Read in Dell Wyse Management Suite (CVE\-2021\-21586, CVE\-2021\-21587\).
+This disclosed his finding that an attacker with physical access to Dells Wyse thin client and its network connection can exploit a Arbitrary File Read vulnerability to gain access to the management interface of the whole thin client estate.
-The management interface includes features such as resetting BIOS passwords and remotely shadowing terminal screens via VNC.In July 2021, Liew Hock Lai published Technical Advisory
+The management interface includes features such as resetting BIOS passwords and remotely shadowing terminal screens via VNC.
+In July 2021, Liew Hock Lai published Technical Advisory
-\* Stored and Reflected XSS Vulnerability in Nagios Log Server (CVE\-2021\-35478,CVE\-2021\-35479\), which could facilitate attackers in executing malicious JavaScript on victim machines such as stealing cookies or redirecting users.In July 2021, Derek Stoeckenius published TechnicalAdvisory ICTFAX 7\-4 Indirect Object Reference, in which he describes an IDOR vulnerability in the internet\- based fax program ICTFAX that can allow allows a user of any privilege level to change the password of any other user within the application including administrators, enabling a low\-privilege user to access both administrative functions and user data from arbitrary users within the application.On August 8 2021, Richard Warren published Technical
+\* Stored and Reflected XSS Vulnerability in Nagios Log Server (CVE\-2021\-35478,CVE\-2021\-35479\), which could facilitate attackers in executing malicious JavaScript on victim machines such as stealing cookies or redirecting users.
+In July 2021, Derek Stoeckenius published Technical Advisory ICTFAX 7\-4 Indirect Object Reference, in which he describes an IDOR vulnerability in the internet\- based fax program ICTFAX that can allow allows a user of any privilege level to change the password of any other user within the application including administrators, enabling a low\-privilege user to access both administrative functions and user data from arbitrary users within the application.
+On August 8 2021, Richard Warren published Technical
 Advisory: Pulse Connect Secure RCE via Uncontrolled Archive Extraction CVE\-2021\-22937 (Patch Bypass), disclosing his finding that the Pulse Connect Secure VPN